viraj96/mbaytas.github.io/scholarship/index.md

 $ lim_(c -> oo) 1 / (1 + e ^ (-c(w * x - b))) = 1 / 2 $

-#### determining the bitwise representation of a digit by adding an extra layer
+#### exercise: determining the bitwise representation of a digit by adding an extra layer

 We can begin figuring out the weights and biases for the new output layer by writing out what each digit will look like in 4-bit binary: